-Before getting into the 20 gift options for those with chemical and mold sensitive, there are a few important things to know before buying something for a sensitive loved one.
+Before getting into the 20 gift options for those with allergies and chemical and mold sensitivities, there are a few important things to know before buying something for a sensitive loved one.

 IS IT A SAFE SOURCE?